dimforge/nphysics/README.md

 nphysics
 ========
 **nphysics** is a 2 and 3-dimensional multiphysics engine for games and animations.
+It uses [ncollide](https://github.com/sebcrozet/ncollide) for collision detection, and [nalgebra](https://github.com/sebcrozet/nalgebra) for vector/matrix math.

 Its most distinctive feature is its genericity wrt the simulation dimension.
 That means you can use it for both 2-dimensional multiphysics and